Why convert PDF to DOCX?

 Is the PDF to DOCX converter really free?
 Yes.
 No account, no watermark, no time-limited trial.
 Free for personal and commercial use.

 Can I convert a scanned PDF to an editable Word document?
-Not with this converter directly — a scanned PDF is essentially an image and would come back as an embedded image inside a DOCX.
-Run it through our PDF OCR tool first to extract editable text, then save that as DOCX.
+Not with this converter directly — a scanned PDF has no text layer, so the DOCX would come back nearly empty.
+Run it through our PDF OCR tool first to extract the text, then save that as DOCX.

 Are my files kept private?
 Uploads travel over HTTPS, land in a locked-down storage bucket, and are auto-deleted within an hour.
 Conversion runs in an isolated worker process — nobody on the team can browse uploaded files.